zomnium/garphql-spec/README.md

 this type system layer will be responsible for mapping from types and fields to that service.

-A common pattern in many APIs, and indeed in GraphQL is to give objects an ID that can be used to refetch the object.
+A common pattern in many APIs, and indeed in GarphQL is to give objects an ID that can be used to refetch the object.
 So let's add that to our Human type.
 We'll also add a string for their home planet.